ansys/scade-ps/doc/source/user-guide/rename-unused.rst

    - *Tools > Settings > General > Use a creation dialog box*: prompts for an element and filename when creating operators and packages.
-   - *Tools > Settings > General > Propagate entity name changes to filename*: automatically creates a new file, as required, when renaming of model element.
+   - *Tools > Settings > General > Propagate entity name changes to filename*: automatically creates a new file, as required, when renaming a model element.

 Description
 ===========